Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * Overwrite the entity_default file in the optional folder with the one provided to add dwarven sieges (see below).
 * Make sure the temperature feature is activated.
 It should be by default on most versions of DF.
 * Generate a new world and select a succubus civilization to start playing.
-* To uninstall, simply delete the *_fooccubus files from your raws folder.
+* To uninstall, simply delete the *_fooccubus files from your raws folder and the fooccubus-* files from your script folder.

 ## Dwarves and goblins ##
 These two entities lack the tags needed to interact with you in fortress mode.
 To have them pay a visit, replace the